 38º 27" 10.8' N | 09º 06" 24.8' W

 Founded in 1971 and covering 42 square miles (108 square kilometres) between Setúbal and Sesimbra, Palmela to the north and terminating at the Tejo estuary.
-Arrábida has a varied landscape from valleys surrounded by limestone mountain ridges, dramatic coastlines and the Arrábida mountain - Alto do Formosinho (499m) which stands guard over most of the park.
+Arrábida has a varied landscape from valleys surrounded by limestone mountain ridges, dramatic coastlines and the Arrábida mountain - Alto do Formosinho (499m) that stands guard over most of the park.
 This Nature Park contains vast amounts of Mediterranean shrubland biome and a large number of microhabitats.
-Perched on the slopes overlooking the sea is a white washed 16th century Franciscan monastery and alongside are five circular chapels which once were used for solitary meditation.
+Perched on the slopes overlooking the sea is a whitewashed 16th-century Franciscan monastery.
+Alongside are five circular chapels which once were used for solitary meditation.

-To the west of Setúbal where the Arrábida Natural park meets the sea one can find a series of beaches, most of which have Blue Flag status.
+To the west of Setúbal, where the Arrábida Natural park meets the sea, are a series of beaches, most of which have Blue Flag status.
 Often marketed as Portugal's Dream Coast or Costa Azul this dramatic and beautiful coastline offers white sands, warm clear waters and stunning views.
 Take the coastal road off the N10-4 marked Praias and pass the cement works.
 There are buses from central Setúbal to most of these beaches:-

 With the Arrábida Hills as the backdrop Figueirinha Beach extends over a great expanse of sand, at low tide a sandbank is exposed.
 Due to it's easy access, it's proximity to Setúbal (only five miles west), calm waters, size and amenities this Blue Flag beach can be quite popular, especially with those who have young families.
 723

-Approached via a staircase the sheltered cove of the Galápos beach has crystal clear waters which are favoured by divers and bathers alike.
-With a calm swell it's ideal for children and popular with windsurfers.
-Good ample parking and has restaurant with facilities, who hire marquees as well as serve good coffee.
+Approached via a staircase, the sheltered cove of the Galápos beach has crystal clear waters which are favoured by divers and bathers alike.
+With a calm swell, it's ideal for children and popular with windsurfers.
+Good ample parking and has a restaurant with facilities, who hire marquees and serve good coffee.
 There's a lifeguard at hand.
-The architectural record of the area indicates the richness of marine life here have been harvested since Neolithic times.
+The architectural record of the area indicates the richness of marine life here that have been harvested since Neolithic times.

 Separated from Praia de Galápos by a few rocks is Praia Dos Galapinhos and offers the visitor a more tranquil and secluded spot to bathe.
-A little further along still is Praia dos Coelhos (Arrábida) .
-Coelho's beach is a small cove surrounded by forest at the foot of the Arrábida Natural Park and consists of soft white sand, with clear and calm waters.
-Small and quiet it has a bar which can be accessed via Galapos beach or by boat.
+A little further along still is Praia dos Coelhos (Arrábida).
+Coelho's beach is a small cove surrounded by forest at the foot of the Arrábida Natural Park.
+It consists of soft white sand, with clear and calm waters.
+Small and quiet, it has a bar that can be accessed via Galapos beach or by boat.

-Fourteen miles East of Sesimbra in the direction of the Convento da Arrábida and down a meandering road is the tranquil little beach of Praia Portinho da Arrabida which is on the turn off after the road leading to the village of the same name.
-The water here is warm and crystal clear making it a great spot both for divers and bathers.
-Closer to the village there's a 17th century fort which is now a oceanic museum (Museo Oceanografico) which houses live and preserved local marine animals.
+Fourteen miles East of Sesimbra in the direction of the Convento da Arrábida and down a meandering road is the tranquil little beach of Praia Portinho da Arrabida that is on the turn off after the road leading to the village of the same name.
+The warm and crystal clear water here make it a great spot both for divers and bathers.
+Closer to the village there's a 17th-century fort, which is now an oceanic museum (Museo Oceanografico) that houses live and preserved local marine animals.
 There's a small restaurant on the beach and more further along the coast in Portinho da Arrabida village.

-The main feature within Vila Nogueira de Azeitão is this magnificent nineteenth century manor house which is the traditional home to the Soares Franco family owners of the José Maria Fonseca, who still produce Portugal's oldest wine brand.
+The main feature within Vila Nogueira de Azeitão is this magnificent nineteenth-century manor house.
+It is the traditional home to the Soares Franco family, owners of the José Maria Fonseca, who still produce Portugal's oldest wine brand.
 Lovingly restored in 1923 by the Swiss architect Ernesto Korrodi it served as a family home until 1974.
-Now it's a living museum which pays tribute to the family's long wine making heritage.
-The house itself is a place of beauty with it's imposing façade and elegant gardens.
-When visitors arrive the tour starts with a brief explanation of the company's history, where traditions and values have been passed down eight generations and are kept alive while allowing the company to project itself into the 21st century.
+Now it's a living museum that pays tribute to the family's long winemaking heritage.
+The house itself is a place of beauty with its imposing façade and elegant gardens.
+As visitors arrive, the tour starts with a brief explanation of the company's history, where traditions and values have been passed down eight generations and are kept alive while allowing the company to project itself into the 21st century.

-The tour continues through the gardens to the cellars where iconic table wines such as the Periquita brand is matured.
-The José Maria Fonseca are also credited for making Muscatel de Sétubal wines, fortified sweet wines made from the Muscatel or Muscat grape which is then aged in oak barrels.
+The tour continues through the gardens to the cellars, where iconic table wines such as the Periquita, is aged.
+José Maria Fonseca is also credited for making Muscatel de Sétubal wines, fortified sweet wines made from the Muscatel (Muscat) grape which is then aged in oak barrels.
 Within the darkest and most cobwebbed regions of the winery lie true relics, over 100 years old.
-The company has expanded into other wine regions applying the same values and dedication to produce wines which excel.
-The tour ends within the wine shop where as part of the tour you will sample three wines and are able to sample wines from their whole range, complementing the wine with regional gourmet products.
+The company has expanded into other wine regions applying the same values and dedication to produce wines that excel.
+The tour ends in the wine shop, where, as part of the tour, you will sample three wines and are able to sample wines from their whole range, complementing the wine with regional gourmet products.

 April to October 10h00 – 12h00/14h00pm - 17h30 | November to March 10h00 – 12h00/14h30pm - 16h30

-A mile and a half east of Vila Nogueira de Azeitão on the road to Setúbal is the magnificent 15th century Paláçio da Bacalhoa and it's beautiful gardens.
+A mile and a half east of Vila Nogueira de Azeitão on the road to Setúbal is the magnificent 15th-century Paláçio da Bacalhoa and its beautiful gardens.
 The estate is considered to be one of the loveliest country houses in Portugal.
-Built by by order of King Manuel I as a summer palace for his mother.
+Built by order of King Manuel I as a summer palace for his mother.
 The design is thought to be the work of the Tuscan sculptor and architect Sansovino.
 Amongst the building's most notable features are its Moorish melon domed towers and Italianate loggias.
 It was first restored in the 16th century and more recently in 1937 by the American Orlena Scoville.
-Inside there are antiques associated with Catherine of Braganza, wife of King Charles II and Queen of England during the 17th century.
+Inside there are antiques associated with Catherine of Braganza, who was the wife of King Charles II and Queen of England during the 17th century.

-The gardens too are part of the tour and are some of the most outstanding in Portugal.
-Renaissance in style they feature the oldest azulejo tile panel in the country depicting the story of Susannah and the Elders.
-Newly established vineyards spread out beneath the well-ordered French parterres, here too are rose bushes that flourish year round.
-A symmetrical garden pool that placidly mirrors the genteel Renaissance geometry of an exquisitely tiled l6th Century pavilion.
+The gardens are part of the tour and are some of the most outstanding in Portugal.
+Renaissance in style, they feature the oldest azulejo tile panel in the country depicting the story of Susannah and the Elders.
+Newly established vineyards spread out beneath the well-ordered French parterres, here too are rose bushes that flourish year-round.
+An asymmetrical garden pool that placidly mirrors the genteel Renaissance geometry of an exquisitely tiled l6th Century pavilion.
 The tour around the Palace and grounds takes about 60 minutes and includes a wine tasting session of the fine Bacalhôa wines.
 Tours can be combined with visits to the museum and winery in Vila Nogueira de Azeitão.
 Note: All visits start at the Bacalhôa Winery in Vila Nogueira de Azeitão.